 The Bachelor of Arts with a major in Sociology provides you with a deep understanding of the sociological perspective that will help you discover answers to these questions.
 In the Service Learning track, your courses and activities build upon the sociology core with an emphasis on community engagement.
 In the Social Research track, you will focus on Social Research methods that build upon the sociology core.

-The Sociology concentration and minor at Bryant provide you with a deep understanding of the sociological perspective.
-You learn the basic theories of sociology, sociology research methods, and how they’re useful to people in all fields.
+The Sociology concentration at Bryant provides you withi a deep understanding of the sociological perspective.
+You learn the basic theories of sociology, sociology research methods, and how they're useful to people in all fields.

-In the Sociology concentration, you specialize in either traditional sociology or service learning.
+The Sociology minor includes two options: traditional sociology or service learning.

 Future careers and post-grad opportunities